Planning your Scan Engine Deployment

 Pooling provides two main benefits:

 • Fault tolerance prevents scans from failing due to operational problems with individual Scan Engines.
 If the Security Console contacts one pooled Scan Engine to start a scan, but the Scan Engine is offline, the Security Console simply contacts the next pooled Scan Engine.
-If a Scan Engine fails while scanning a given asset, another engine in that pool will scan the asset.
 Also, the application monitors how many jobs it has assigned to the pooled engine and does not assign more jobs than the pooled engine can run concurrently based on its memory capacity.
+Assets are distributed to Scan Engines at the start of the scan, if the scan is disrupted due to an unexpected event with the Scan Engine such as hardware or communication failure then any assets not yet scanned by that Scan Engine will not be completed.

 The algorithm for how much memory a job takes is based on the configuration options specified in the scan template.